rajeev-chaurasia/rajeev-chaurasia/README.md

   </a>
 </p>

 As a passionate Software Engineering student, I thrive on architecting scalable distributed systems, developing robust microservices, and building AI-driven, full-stack applications.
 My focus is on leveraging modern cloud technologies and best practices to create impactful, efficient, and innovative software solutions.
-This page highlights my technical skills and features some of the projects I'm most proud of.

 ---